Omalizumab for angioedema

 Some clinical trials and case reports have described the use of omalizumab in patients with angioedema.

-Data from Phase 3 trials in CSU patients, up to 53% of whom also had angioedema, indicated that omalizumab could help ease angioedema symptoms.
-Some case reports also describe positive effects of the therapy’s use, exclusively in patients with idiopathic angioedema.
+Data from Phase 3 trials in CSU patients, as many as 53% of whom also had angioedema, indicated that omalizumab could help ease angioedema symptoms.
+Some case reports also describe positive effects of the therapy’s use exclusively in patients with idiopathic angioedema.

-Trial results showed that, compared with patients on placebo, patients treated with omalizumab had significantly fewer and shorter swelling episodes.
-Specifically, while patients on placebo experienced a total of 56 angioedema episodes over the course of treatment, each lasting more than five hours, patients on omalizumab had seven episodes that lasted just over one hour.
+The trial results showed that, compared with patients on the placebo, those treated with omalizumab had significantly fewer and shorter swelling episodes.
+Specifically, while patients on the placebo experienced a total of 56 angioedema episodes over the course of treatment, each lasting more than five hours, those on omalizumab had seven episodes that each lasted slightly more than one hour.

 Four of the five patients given omalizumab were deemed to be in remission following treatment.
-Omalizumab-treated patients also showed significant improvements on standardized measures of symptom severity and life quality.
+Omalizumab-treated patients also showed significant improvements in standardized measures of symptom severity and life quality.

 The therapy’s safety profile in the Phase 4 trial was identical to that observed in previous studies involving patients with asthma and CSU.
 No serious side effects or deaths were reported.